makrai/notes/park-1911-vad-from-categ-emo.md

   * We show the result for SemEval dataset because it gave the best performance for zero-shot score prediction
   * Validation set results are shown in Appendix
-* In Table 3, we present six models for ablation study
+* Table 3: six models for ablation study
   * Model 1: RoBERTa trained on SemEval with our framework except EMD loss replaced with cross-entropy which does not consider the order
     * our model shows better correlations in overall (+.022)
   * Model 3 is fine-tuned on EmoBank without pretrained weights of RoBERTa,
     * highly underperforming result compared to Model 5 (+.302)
     * performance still comparable to that of AAN (Zhu+ 2019)
   * Model 4 uses BERT (Devlin+ 2018) pre-trained weights
     * slightly lower performance than Model 5 (+.027)
   * Model 6 shows comparable performance compared to Model 5 when using full train-set

 # 6 Qualitative Examples

-* In Table 4, we show examples predicted from our model trained on SemEval
+* Table 4: examples predicted from our model trained on SemEval
   * annotated tweets from SemEval test set, corresponding predicted categorical labels, and
     5 nearest neighbor emotional words with respect to the predicted VAD